 - Benefits of Interoperability

 - What does Interoperability mean for small practices?

 Role of Interoperability In Healthcare

-Interoperability is a process that allows for the seamless exchange of electronic health information between systems (internal and external) without any special effort necessary by the end user.
+Interoperability in healthcare refers to the ability of different healthcare systems, devices, and organizations to share and seamlessly exchange information with each other.
 It is designed so that clinicians can provide higher-quality patient care, coordinate care between clinicians and standardize public health data collection/reporting.
 The goal of interoperability is to provide better health management and patient outcomes and enhance patient safety and operational efficiency with the reduction of duplicated effort and potential for errors.